 WHAT IS THE WORST THING THAT COULD HAPPEN IF I LET THIS ITEM GO?
 CAN I DECLUTTER THIS ITEM?

-Honestly ask yourself what could happen if I didn’t have this item.
+Honestly ask yourself what could happen if you didn’t have this item.
 For me, the worst-case scenario is I would have to buy the item again.

 In my history of decluttering, I haven’t ever regretted anything I donated.